Configuring app deployments

 is the GUID of the deployment that you recorded after following the CAPI procedure in Deploy an app.

-This continues the rolling deployment of the app.
+This continues the deployment of the app, following the same process as a rolling deployment.

 Restart an app